MineHosting/go-podman/docs/What_Is_Go_Podman.md

 This project is guided by the following principles:

 - **Simplicity** - Keep it small, composable, and easy to understand.
-- **Modularity** - Each component is isolated and follow the Single Responsibility Principle
+- **Modularity** - Each component is isolated and follows the Single Responsibility Principle
 - **Extensibility** -  You can use individual building blocks or combine them for more complex solutions

 ---